KiandaBPM/docs/content/docs/_index.md

 ## Possibilities with Kianda ##

-This video demonstrates how Kianda platform can be used in a wide variety of ways and receive user input such as QR codes, file uploads, video and images to name a few examples.
+This video demonstrates how the Kianda platform can be used in a wide variety of ways and receive user input such as QR codes, file uploads, video and images to name a few examples.
 The video also introduces Kianda Designer as a place to create your own widgets.

 <video width="100%" style="width:100%" controls>
     <source src="/videos/possibilities.mp4">